Anorgasmia: Diagnosis

 Effective treatment for anorgasmia depends on the cause.
 In the case of women with psychological sexual trauma or inhibition, psychosexual counselling might be advisable and could be obtained through general practitioner (GP) referral.

 Women with anorgasmia with no obvious psychological cause would need to be examined by their GP to check for absence of disease.
 Blood tests would also need to be done (full blood count, liver function, oestradiol/estradiol, total testosterone, SHBG, FSH/LH, prolactin, thyroid function, lipids and fasting blood sugar) to check for other conditions such as diabetes, lack of ovulation, low thyroid function or hormone imbalances.
 The normal thresholds for these tests and timing in a woman's menstrual cycle is detailed in Berman et al., 2005.

 They would then need to be referred to a specialist in sexual medicine.
 The specialist would check the patient's blood results for hormonal levels, thyroid function and diabetes, evaluate genital blood flow and genital sensation, as well as giving a neurological work-up to determine the degree (if any) of nerve damage.

-Recently, it has been proposed to add a subtype of female orgasmic disorder (FOD), called reduced orgasmic intensity, and field trials are underway to assess the suitability of this proposal.
+Recently, it has been proposed to add a subtype of female orgasmic disorder, called reduced orgasmic intensity, and field trials are underway to assess the suitability of this proposal.